 While quartz mechanism watches can be made very cheaply and cheap ones can also have very high accuracy (on the order of a second of deviation per day), more expensive fully mechanical watches are still in demand among consumers.
 Because of the technique and the craft, mechanical watches are seen as a status symbol by many people.
 After the introduction of quartz watches, these caused a fall of many Swiss watch brands, this is called the quartz crisis.

-In 2013 a watch from around 1300 was found in Zutphen (the Netherlands); one of the oldest watches in Northern Europe.
+In 2013 a watch from around 1300 was found in Zutphen (the Netherlands); one of the oldest watches (Dutch: klant horloge) in Northern Europe.
 Originally developed by the Arabs, this type of watch was called quadrans, and it works as a kind of mini sundial, with which one can measure the latitude in addition to measuring time.
 In Germany (Deutschland) even more watches are made.